mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 These are our recommendations for using certain technical terms:

-- **HTML elements**: Use "elements" to refer to HTML and XML elements, rather than "tags".
-In addition, they should almost always be wrapped in "<>", and should be in the {{HTMLElement("code")}} style.
+- **HTML elements**: Use "elements" to refer to HTML and XML elements, instead of "tags".
+In addition, the elements should almost always be wrapped in angle brackets "<>", and should be styled using {{HTMLElement("code")}}.

-  When you reference a given element for the first time in a section, you should use the [`HTMLElement`](https://github.com/mdn/yari/blob/main/kumascript/macros/HTMLElement.ejs) <!--this link should point to the macro's documentation--> macro to create a link to the documentation for the element (unless you're writing within that element's reference document page).

   - **Correct**: the {{HTMLElement("span")}} element
   - **Incorrect**: the span tag